tylermercer/personal-website/src/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 I came across these two phrases a while ago and was struck by their intriguing duality.
-Things are impermanent, and yet they often cause real and raw emotions.
+Things are impermanent, yet they often cause real and raw emotions.
 The vicissitudes of life "touch the mind" of those who experience them.
 Often our desire is to escape this touch.
 This attempted escape can take many forms of varying extremeness,